-Don't miss the Tam Tams - an outdoors drum jam - on Sunday mornings, weather permitting, from about May - October at the east base of Mont Royal, around the monument to Sir George-Étienne Cartier.
-The event has a fun, spontaneous feel.
-Don't be surprised if you detect a certain herbal smell wafting through the air - the crowd tends to be diverse but heavy on the hippies.
+Don't miss the Tam Tams—an outdoors drum jam—on Sunday mornings between May and October at the east base of Mont Royal, around the monument to Sir George-Étienne Cartier.
+Don't be surprised if you detect a certain herbal smell wafting through the air; the crowd tends to be diverse but heavy on the hippies.

 03 of 07

 Getting to Mount Royal Lookout

-There a number of options for getting to Mount Royal and the lookout, including walking, biking, taking a bus or driving. consider the time you have to spend and your fitness level and mobility when deciding.
-See a Mount Royal map.
+There a number of options for getting to Mount Royal and the lookout, including walking, biking, taking a bus, or driving.
+Consider the time you have to spend and your fitness level and mobility when deciding.

 04 of 07